ironscar/vagrant-debian-bullseye/README.md

 - Copy the public key and manually paste them in `~/.ssh/authorized_keys` file of app1 and app2 while being `vagrant` user and `root` user separately
 - You can change between users with `sudo su - <username>` and while in root, may have to create the .ssh directory and authorized_keys file in it
 - After that, doing `sudo ssh -i ansible_id_rsa <username>@<ip of server>` from `~/.ssh` will allow connecting to those machines via ssh after verifying ssh passphrase if set
+- Sometimes the host key of the target nodes change giving errors
+  - in those cases, we need to go to `.ssh/known_hosts` of our ansible host and empty the file
+  - thereafter, use SSH manually to all the target nodes to add the host key to known_hosts again

 ## Troubleshooting SSH
 - Generate keys in `~/.ssh/`